 The College of Letters & Science considers incoming and continuing students for scholarship opportunities created by the support of our donor friends.
 The undergraduate scholarships program provides support to students who intend to receive a degree from the College of Letters & Science.
 With over 65 majors, special degrees in Journalism; Music, Social Work; and Applied Math Engineering and Physics; the College of Letters & Science strongly supports the role of a broad and deeply educated citizenry.
 Letters & Science graduates use this strong foundation to flourish in their chosen careers.

 Continuing students apply each fall through the Scholarships@UW-Madison system.

 For incoming Letters & Science freshmen, there is no separate college scholarship application.
 High school seniors interested in earning degrees from the College of Letters & Science are reviewed for scholarships with admissions application and FAFSA information.
 However, it is recommended that students check the Scholarships@UW-Madison site for other opportunities.

 Those scholarships requiring applications often contain written essays, a letter of recommendation, and résumé or profile activities.
 Test scores, the student record, financial aid data and recommendations (high school only) are accessed directly from the academic information system.

-The College of Letters & Science strongly supports the university’s commitment to increasing need-based aid and scholarships to provide increased affordability and access to undergraduate students and to improve the undergraduate experience at UW-Madison.
+The College of Letters & Science strongly supports the university’s commitment to increasing need-based aid and scholarships to provide increased affordability and access to undergraduate students.